ThomasGates3/cloud-voyage-portfolio/README.md

 Eye-catching introduction with your name, tagline, and call-to-action buttons to view work or get in touch.

 ### Projects Section
-Showcase up to 4 AWS cloud projects with:
+Showcase up to 4 AI/Cloud projects with:
 - Project title and description
 - Technologies used (AWS services, frameworks, tools)
 - GitHub and live project links